Bismuth(III) oxide: Conductivity

-δ-Bi2O3 has a defective fluorite-type crystal structure in which two of the eight oxygen sites in the unit cell are vacant.
-These intrinsic vacancies are highly mobile due to the high polarisability of the cation sub-lattice with the 6s^{2} lone pair electrons of Bi(3+).
+Of these δ-Bi2O3 has the highest reported conductivity.
+The intrinsic vacancies in δ-Bi2O3 are highly mobile due to the high polarisability of the cation sub-lattice with the 6s^{2} lone pair electrons of Bi(3+).
 The Bi–O bonds have covalent bond character and are therefore weaker than purely ionic bonds, so the oxygen ions can jump into vacancies more freely.